 All in all, I had a fantastic experience that I can't wait to do again.
 Maybe this type of motivation will be the push that I want to get me to start developing games for real.
 Going back to my boring workplace isn't going to be as good of an experience, but at least it keeps a roof over my head, for now.

-Many thanks to Jazz Mickle, James Paddock, Ben Paddock, and roadie Altazimuth for making this one of the best weekends that I've ever had.
+Many thanks to Jazz Mickle, James Paddock, Marian Paddock, and roadie Altazimuth for making this one of the best weekends that I've ever had.
 Extra thanks to the people and developers at EGX, who are a constant source of motivation and inspiration, and to David Hayward, curator of the Leftfield Collection, for choosing The Adventures of Square to be a part of it.

 Happy Dooming, everybody.